Skip to main content

 The Story of Judah and Tamar: The Law of Assumption in Action

-Feeling Is the Secret: The Psalms and Song of Solomon as Its Living Expression
+Feeling Is the Secret: Psalms and the Song of Solomon

-In the rich symbolism of the Bible, the palm tree stands as a powerful emblem of the woman, creativity, and imagination — especially through the story of Tamar and its links to the Song of Solomon and Solomon’s Temple.
+In the rich symbolism of the Bible, the palm tree stands as a powerful emblem of the woman , creativity, and imagination — especially through the story of Tamar and its links to the Song of Solomon and Solomon’s Temple.
 Tamar as the Palm Tree “Your stature is like that of the palm, and your breasts like clusters of fruit.
-I said, ‘I will climb the palm tree; I will take hold of its fruit.’ -Song of Solomon 7:7-8 (NIV): Tamar’s name means “palm tree,” symbolising growth, fertility, and steadfastness amid barrenness.
+I said, ‘I will climb the palm tree; I will take hold of its fruit.’ -Song of Solomon 7:7-8 (NIV) Tamar’s name means “ palm tree, ” symbolising growth, fertility, and steadfastness amid barrenness.
 Her story, viewed through Neville Goddard’s teachings, reflects the inner creative force — imagination — that claims the desired state despite outer circumstances.
-Tamar embodies the feminine principle of creation, quietly strong and life-giving, like the palm tree rising tall and graceful in arid lands.
-The Palm Trees in Solomon’s Temple Solomon’s Temple was adorned with palm trees carved on its pillars and walls (1 Kings 6:29-35), symbols of vitality, beauty, and flourishin...
+Tamar embodies the feminine principle of creation , quietly strong and life-giving, like the palm tree rising tall and graceful in arid lands.
+The Palm Trees in Solomon’s Temple Solomon’s Temple was adorned with palm trees carved on its pillars and walls (1 Kings 6:29-35), symbols of vitality, beauty, and flou...

 Why Does the House of Judah Appear So Often in the Bible?

 The House of Judah stands out in the Bible as a recurring symbol of strength, rulership, and breakthrough.
 From Genesis to Revelation, Judah’s lineage and influence appear repeatedly.
 But this isn’t just about history or bloodlines—it’s about spiritual symbolism.
-According to Neville Goddard, the Bible is not a book of outer events but a story of inner states of consciousness.
-In this light, Judah represents something far more powerful than a tribe.
+The very meaning of Judah's name is " praised ".
+Find out why names are important here.
+According to Neville Goddard, the Bible is not a book of outer events but a story of inner states of consciousness .
+In this light, Judah represents something more powerful than a tribe.
 It represents a spiritual law: the law of praise.
 Praise Is Dominion In Neville’s teachings, praise is not flattery, ritual, or song.
-It is a stance of spiritual authority—a refusal to bow to the evidence of the senses.
+It is a stance of spiritual authority—a refusal to bow to the evidence of the senses and the raising of your self awareness.
 “Assume the feeling of the wish fulfilled and continue feeling it.
 That is praise.” — Neville Goddard Praise is the soul’s affirmation of what is not yet seen.
-It does not plead; it rules.
-To praise is to enthrone your desire by accepting it as already true.
-It is the way in which the spiritual man dominates the outer world...
+It does not plead; it...